rerun-io/rerun/docs/content/architecture.md

 It is designed to be fast, flexible, extensible, and easily integrated anywhere.

-The Rerun Viewer can be compiled to Wasm, allowing it to [run in a browser](https://demo.rerun.io/version/0.8.1) and be embedded anywhere you can put a web-view [(e.g. in Jupyter Notebook)](https://colab.research.google.com/drive/1R9I7s4o6wydQC_zkybqaSRFTtlEaked_).
+The Rerun Viewer can be compiled to Wasm, allowing it to [run in a browser](https://demo.rerun.io/) and be embedded anywhere you can put a web-view [(e.g. in Jupyter Notebook)](https://colab.research.google.com/drive/1R9I7s4o6wydQC_zkybqaSRFTtlEaked_).

-Use one of out logging SDKs to produce log data that is then either live-streamed to the Rerun Viewer, or stored in a file for later viewing.
+Use one of our logging SDKs to produce log data that is then either live-streamed to the Rerun Viewer, or stored in a file for later viewing.

-Rerun is open-source, being built in the open on GitHub.
+Rerun is open-source, being built in the open [on GitHub](https://github.com/rerun-io/rerun).

 ## Architecture Overview